Irene-Busah/Data-Engineering-Content/Tutorials/simple-data-pipeline-python/README.md

 - Call the function for the "FOOD_AND_DRINK" category, with a minimum average rating of 4 stars, and at least 1000 reviews.

 Alright, let's give it a shot!

+# Loading Data
+Next, we'd like to load the transformed dataset into a SQL database.
+We'll be using pandas along with sqlite to do just that!

+- After importing sqlite3, create a function with name load.
+The function will have four parameters; dataframe, database_name, table_name.
+- Connect to the database using the connect() function.
+- Write the DataFrame to the provided table name.
+Replace the table if it exists, and do not include the index.
+- Now, we'll validate that the data was loaded correctly.
+Use the read_sql() function to return the DataFrame that was just loaded.
+- Assert that the number of rows and columns match in the original and loaded DataFrame.
+- Return the DataFrame read from the sqlite database.
+- Call the function for the top_apps_data DataFrame, for the "market_research" database and the top_apps table.